informaticaucm-TPI/2425-Practica0/en/README.md

 ![image](../img/JREworkspace02.png)

-In the next window, click on the *Directory...* button and select the folder where you have installed the Java installation that you wish to use.
+In the next window, click on the *Directory...* button and select the folder where you have installed the version of Java that you wish to use.

 ![image](../img/JREworkspace03.png)